Vyral/base-template/_posts/2018-08-21-3-reasons-that-your-home-isnt-selling.md

 So, why isn't your home selling?
 In the last six months, there have been 2,170 homes, condos, and townhomes sold in Washington County.
 It is so hot that I put my friend Charlotte's home on the market last week and we received five offers before selling the home for $12,000 over asking price.

-While over 2000 homes sold in the last six months, 712 didn't.
+While over 2,000 homes sold in the last six months, 712 didn't.
 They went unsold for three reasons.

 {% include pullquote.html %}

-**1. Price.** I know a lot of people do not want to hear this but 80% of the cases that the home didn't sell it was priced outside of the market.
+**1. Price.** I know a lot of people don't want to hear this, but in 80% of the cases where the home didn’t sell, it was because it was priced outside of the market.
 Even though the market is fantastic, it is a market and there is a certain price that you are willing to pay or not pay.

 **2. Condition.** You probably have a home that needs to be updated with new carpet, paint, landscaping, etc. You need a good agent to tell you the truth about what you need to do to spruce it up so you get the most money.